 Otis Kite Festival

 Just north of the Santa Monica Pier

 Nothing screams free-and-easy more than a sky full of kites.
-And full the skies will be during this kite festival on Santa Monica Beach.
-Kite builders and aficionados (some from nearby Otis College of Art and Design) will be sailing their wares, large and small.
+And full the skies are during this kite festival on Santa Monica Beach.
+Kite builders and aficionados (some from nearby Otis College of Art and Design) sail their wares, large and small.
 You, too, can join in on the action, or watch from afar with your toes dipped in the sand while you listen to the waves crash into the shore.